“An organization’s ability to learn, and to quickly transform that learning into action, is the ultimate competitive advantage in the marketplace.”

 Don’t Just Learn, Do

 Continuous learning is great, but if you don’t actually apply that knowledge, then it’s useless.
 Change your methods, your behaviours, or your tools based on the knowledge you’ve gained.
-This reinforces the idea that the learning and training you’re asking your employees to engage in is directly applicable to the job.
+This helps reinforce the idea that the learning and training you’re asking your employees to engage in is directly applicable to their jobs.
+People invest more in what matters to them and what they can see makes a difference in their day to day lives.

-Building a culture of learning increases your employee engagement1 and retention, improves productivity, and also proves to your clients and stakeholders that you’re keeping up and are able to meet their ongoing needs.
-Ultimately, fostering a culture of learning, ensures that your organization stays relevant, efficient, and successful.
+Building a culture of learning has tangible benefits.
+It increases your employee engagement1 and retention, improves productivity, and also proves to your clients and stakeholders that you’re keeping up and are able to meet their ongoing needs.
+Ultimately, creating a culture of learning ensures that your organization stays relevant, efficient, and successful well into the future.

 1 Gallup.
 (2017).
 State of the American Workplace.